Bladder and Pelvis

 However, here is a patient who had only a partly full bladder and in the sagittal plane, something looked suspicious in the anterior, cephalad wall.
 Transverse views suggested this might be on the left side.
 Instead of immediately generating a urology consult for cystoscopy, this patient was asked to come back with a full bladder for a better exam and the abnormality was no longer seen.

-Infrequently, a stone at the ureteral/bladder junction may be visible with 2D and be accentuated with color Doppler and a “twinkling” appearance as was described in the previous chapter for kidney stones.
-The twinkling seems to be associated with incomplete obstruction and a better prognosis than a stone without twinkling with CD.
+Infrequently, a stone at the ureteral/bladder junction may be visible with B-mode and be accentuated with color power Doppler and a “twinkling” appearance as was described in the previous chapter for kidney stones.
+The twinkling seems to be associated with incomplete obstruction and a better prognosis than a stone without twinkling with power Doppler.

 In men, the prostate and seminal vesicles lie extraperitoneal, posterior, and caudal to the bladder and directly anterior to the rectum, hence the ability of a rectal exam to feel the posterior surface of the prostate.

 Imaging the prostate: The probe must be angled caudad of the bladder in both the transverse and sagittal planes to bring the prostate into view.
 The transverse view is the more important.
 The seminal vesicles may or may not be seen a little cephalad and lateral to the prostate.
-With a reasonably full bladder, pull away from the symphysis and use the urine as the acoustic window to visualize the prostate.
-Posterior acoustic enhancement from a full bladder can partially obscure the area so adjust the gain or just far field gain.
-It is important to get the prostate into optimal focus in the center of the screen and then use magnification to see it well.
+We think it is important to stay near the pubic symphysis and try for as perpendicular a plane into the prostate as possible.
+A more obtuse angle may falsely increase a prostate dimension.
+Posterior acoustic enhancement from a full bladder can partially obscure the area so adjust the gain for the region of the prostate.
+It is important to get the prostate into optimal focus and then use magnification to see it well.
+If the sector width can be narrowed on a machine to just include the prostate, do it.
+Accuracy with prostate size is completely dependent on the quality of the view.

 The following clip is from a patient who was thought to have prostatitis, which may explain why the prostate is so distinct.
 The right and left lobes are easily seen, as well as the urethra running through the middle of the prostate.
 The rectum is the round structure immediately below the prostate.
 You can see the hypoechoic outer wall of the rectum.